How Professional Management can Help Entrepreneurs

 Should the founder continue with entrepreneurial management or is it time to engage professional managers so the founder can devote more time to the company's core idea?
 It is a question that must continue to be faced as the company continues to grow.

-When is the right time for the founder to relinquish control of his dream to a professional?
+When is the right time for the founder to relinquish control of his/her dream to a professional?
 Some would have you believe it has to happen as soon as the founder begins to look for outside capital.
 Others would have you believe it is never the right time.

 The Merriam-Webster dictionary defines an entrepreneur as "one who organizes, manages, and assumes the risks of a business or enterprise" and manager as "one that manages: as a) a person who conducts business or household affairs or b) a person whose work or profession is management".